-Name:

-I, , acknowledge that RSAT is a voluntary program

-and I am voluntarily withdrawing from the Residential Substance Abuse Treatment program.
-I have been given the opportunity to remain in the program by staff.

-I also understand that no negative action will be taken against me by DOC RSAT staff for my withdrawal from this program.
-DOC is not responsible for actions taken by USPC or BOP for inmates whom they referred to this program.
+Name: DCDC: I, , acknowledge that RSAT is a voluntary program and I am voluntarily withdrawing from the Residential Substance Abuse Treatment program.
+I have been en given the opportunity to remain in the program by staff. tive action will be taken against me by DOC RSAT staff for ram.
+DOC is not responsible for actions taken by USPC or referred to this program.
+Signature: Witness: Date: